AdobeDocs/analytics-platform.en/help/guided-analysis/types/timeline.md

 >[!NOTE]
 >
 >The Timeline view requires that the **[!UICONTROL Person ID]** standard component be available in the [data view](/help/data-views/component-reference.md#optional).
 The inclusion of Person ID in a data view is managed by your Adobe Analytics data administrator, giving organizations full privacy control over who can access this data.

 If a data view does not have the [!UICONTROL Person ID] component added, the following message is displayed:
 * **Admins**: The PersonID property is required for this analysis.
-Please add PersonID to the data view.
+Please add Person ID to the data view.
 * **Non-admins**: The PersonID property is required for this analysis.
-Please talk to your Adobe Analytics administrator.
+Please work with your Customer Journey Analytics administrator to add Person ID to the data view.

 ## Use cases